PRANAVBALAJIRS/VisionRevive/README.md

 </head>
 <body>

-<h1>FFA-Net Project with Enhanced Attention and Progressive Refinement</h1>
+<h1>FFA-Net Project with Enhanced Attention and Progressive Attention Refinement</h1>

 <h2>Overview</h2>
 <p>Welcome to the FFA-Net Project repository.
 This project contains the implementation of the FFA-Net model with enhancements including Efficient Attention (EA) and Progressive Attention Refinement (PAR).
 This repository is designed to provide a comprehensive understanding of the FFA-Net architecture and the novel modifications made.
 Please note that due to computational constraints, the model was trained from scratch using Kaggle's GPU resources.
 As a result, this repository cannot be cloned and used directly for training.</p>